dsharlet/slinky/README.md

 - Runs a loop over `y` starting from 2 rows before the first output row, calling `add` and `sum3x3` at each `y`.
 - The calls are cropped to the line to be produced on the current iteration `y`. `sum3x3` reads rows `y-1`, `y`, and `y+1` of `intm`, so we need to produce `y+1` of `intm` before producing `y` of `out`.
 - The `intm` buffer persists between loop iterations, so we only need to compute the newly required line `y+1` of `intm` on each iteration, lines `y-1` and `y` were already produced on previous iterations.
 - Because we started the loop two iterations of `y` early, lines `y-1` and `y` have already been produced for the first value of `y` of `out`.
-For these two "warmup" iterations, the `sum3x3` call's crop of `out` will be an empty buffer.
+For these two "warmup" iterations, the `sum3x3` call's crop of `out` will be an empty buffer (because crops clamp to the original bounds).
 - Because we only need lines `[y-1,y+1]`, we can "fold" the storage of `intm`, by rewriting all accesses `y` to be `y%3`.

 ### Matrix multiply example